Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 ●Lansoprazole (Prevacid, available without a prescription)

 PPIs are usually taken by mouth (in pill or liquid form) once per day and may be taken long-term, if needed.
+Some medications (such as lansoprazole) are available as a dissolvable tablet.
 Taking the medicine on an empty stomach (30 minutes before breakfast) followed by food will help the medicine to work best.
 If your child's symptoms do not improve after a two- to four-week trial of a PPI, a diagnostic test may be recommended.
 (See 'Upper endoscopy' above.)

 Histamine blockers — The histamine blockers also reduce acid in the stomach.
 However, they are somewhat less effective than PPIs.
 Examples of medicines available in the United States include: